rsksmart/devportal-1.0/_quick-start/step3-edit-smart-contract.md

 # Step 3 : Edit Smart Contract

+In the previous step we setup tools for building and deploying smart contracts on a local test blockchain.
+Let's now use these for playing ...
 In this tutorial, we have two sample smart contracts available to experiment with.

 - `Coin.sol`: A minimal token contract